The brand new, up-to-date guide to the collectables market for 2021-2022. Whether you're buying or selling, this is the book you need.

 In-depth features explain why one piece is worth more than another, show how to value an item and teach you to be your own expert when appraising everything from 20th-century glass to costume jewellery.

 Comprehensive sections cover a wide range of objects, with additional pages on pencils, toys, vintage handbags, trunks and costume jewellery for this edition.

 Every entry and image is updated for each edition to keep the book up-to-date with collecting and buying trends.
 Miller's Collectables Handbook & Price Guide 2021-2022 is the only full-colour, fully-illustrated collectables price guide in the world.

 Judith Miller began collecting in the 1960s while a student at Edinburgh University in Scotland.
 She has since extended and reinforced her knowledge of antiques through international research, becoming one of the world's leading experts in the field.
 In 1979 she co-founded the international best-seller Miller's Antiques Price Guide and has since written more than 100 books which are held in high regard by collectors and dealers.

 Judith Miller appears regularly on TV and radio.
-She is an expert on the BBC's Antiques Roadshow and co-hosts the popular BBC series The House Detectives, ITV's Antiques Trail, and Discovery's It's Your Bid.
+She is an expert on the BBC's Antiques Roadshow and has co-hosted the popular BBC series The House Detectives, ITV's Antiques Trail, and Discovery's It's Your Bid.
 She has appeared on The Martha Stewart Show and CNN.
-She is a regular lecturer and contributor to numerous newspapers and magazines, including the Financial Times, BBC Homes & Antiques and House & Garden.
+She is a regular lecturer and contributor to numerous newspapers and magazines, including the Financial Times, the Daily Telegraph, BBC Homes & Antiques and House & Garden.
 She has lectured extensively, including at the V&A in London and the Smithsonian in Washington.